Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-The tighter constraints obtained from \citet{park_etal24} allow relaxation of the demands on measuring $h_2$ and $l_2$ in order to discriminate between the two heating scenarios.
-Based on the observational constraints of \citet{park_etal24} (as in Figure~\ref{fig:Inversionobsrvblsboth}), we show the amplitudes and phase lags of the Love numbers in Figure~\ref{fig:k2andphasetwocases}~panels~(a)-(f).
-Using this narrower set of observational constraints, the PDFs of the tidal response associated with the two tidal dissipation scenarios are further separated compared to Figure~\ref{fig:h2shellvscorediss} where broader ranges of values for the observables were assumed.
+Our results can be compared to those by \citet{Genova_etal24} and \citet{ermakov_etal21}, where only tidal heating in the shell is considered.
+Also, \citet{Genova_etal24} use only the gravity measurements without exploiting the libration measurement as a constraint, which is expected to somewhat alter the results.
+The tighter constraints obtained based on \citet{park_etal24} relax the precision requirements on the measurements of $h_2$ and $l_2$ required to discriminate between the two heating scenarios.
+Using the observational constraints of \citet{park_etal24}, we show the predicted amplitudes and phase lags of the Love numbers in Figure~\ref{fig:k2andphasetwocases}~panels~(a)--(f).
+Using these narrower ranges of observational constraints, the PDFs of the tidal response associated with the two tidal dissipation scenarios are further separated compared to Section~\ref{sec:allplausible}, where broader ranges of values for the observables were used (Figure~\ref{fig:observblessheatlibshellcorediss}).
 In this case, measuring the maximum vertical deformations with a precision of 87~cm is sufficient to differentiate between the two hypotheses of heat generation with a 1-$\sigma$ confidence.
 For a confidence level of 2-$\sigma$, measuring the maximum radial displacement of 1~cm is required.
 Alternatively, measuring the phase lag $\epsilon_{h_2}$ by 20$^{\circ}$ and 15$^{\circ}$ is sufficient to discriminate between the two tidal dissipation scenarios with 1-$\sigma$ and 2-$\sigma$ confidences, respectively.
-Also, our analysis indicates that measurements of maximum tangential displacements within 40~cm and 0.5~cm are required to differentiate between the two tidal dissipation scenarios providing 1-$\sigma$ and 2-$\sigma$ level confidences, respectively.
-Similarly to $\epsilon_{h_2}$, the measurement precisions required for $\epsilon_{l_2}$ for the confidence levels of 1-$\sigma$ and 2-$\sigma$ are 20$^\circ$ and 15$^\circ$, respectively.
+In addition, our analysis indicates that measurements of the maximum tangential displacements within 40~cm and 0.5~cm are required to differentiate between the two tidal dissipation scenarios providing 1-$\sigma$ and 2-$\sigma$ level confidences, respectively.
+The measurement precisions required for $\epsilon_{l_2}$ for the confidence levels of 1-$\sigma$ and 2-$\sigma$ are the same as those for $\epsilon_{h_2}$.